 If we give a personal description of someone, we can do it from different angles.
 For example, we can highlight someone as the father of a family.
 It is also possible to describe the same person as a colleague or neighbor.
 In this way we see how four evangelists – under the inspiration of the Holy Spirit – report on the life of the Lord Jesus during His stay on earth.
-In the four biographies we thereby have in the Bible, Matthew talks in his Gospel about the Lord Jesus as King, Mark presents Him as a Servant, Luke describes Him as the true Man and John finally writes about Him as the eternal Son of God.
+Thus, in the four biographies we have in the Bible, Matthew talks in his Gospel about the Lord Jesus as King, Mark presents Him as a Servant, Luke describes Him as the true Man and John finally writes about Him as the eternal Son of God.

-The purpose of this Gospel is that we look to the Lord Jesus as a Servant.
+The purpose of this Gospel is that we look at the Lord Jesus as a Servant.
 That is why the call: “Behold, My servant” (Isa 42:1) has been chosen as the subtitle for this book.
 Whoever reads this Gospel with the desire to see Him as a Servant will come to know Him as the One Who has taken on the form of a slave (Phil 2:7), to be a Servant for all eternity (Lk 12:37).

 Ger de Koning

 Middelburg, September 2009, new version 2018, translated 2020